axibase/atsd/api/data/series/rate.md

 ## Rate Period

-- If rate period is not specified, the function computes difference between values of two susequent series samples.
+- If rate period is not specified, the function computes the difference between values of two subsequent series samples.
 So if samples are `(previousTimestamp, previousValue)` and `(timestamp, value)`, then result would be `(timestamp, value - previousValue)`.

 - If rate period is specified, the function computes rate of change for the specified time period: